vuejs/pinia/packages/docs/core-concepts/getters.md

 # Getters

 Getters are exactly the equivalent of [computed values](https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-values) for the state of a Store.
 They can be defined with the `getters` property in `defineStore()`.
-They receive the `state` as the first parameter **to encourage** the usage of arrow function:
+They receive the `store` as the first parameter **to encourage** the usage of arrow function:

 ```js
 export const useStore = defineStore('main', {